Academic Publications

 Philipp Schröer, Kevin Batz, Benjamin Lucien Kaminski, Joost-Pieter Katoen, Christoph Matheja.
 A Deductive Verification Infrastructure for Probabilistic Programs.
 Proceedings of the ACM on Programming Languages 7, OOPSLA 2023.
 DOI: https://doi.org/10.1145/3622870.

-An extended version with proofs and details on encodings is available on arXiv: A Deductive Verification Infrastructure for Probabilistic Programs (extended version) — arXiv:2309.07781.
+An extended version with proofs, details on encodings, and typo fixes is available on arXiv: A Deductive Verification Infrastructure for Probabilistic Programs (extended version) — arXiv:2309.07781.

 The artifact for our OOPSLA '23 publication is available on Zenodo.
-During artifact evaluation, it received the reusable badge.
+It has received the Distinguished Artifact award, praising exceptionally high quality of the artifact.

 Master Thesis '22: A Deductive Verifier for Probabilistic Programs